 - Empower others in your community to do the same.

 This January, the Campaign will also host two public Human Trafficking 101 webinars — one in English and one in Spanish— on January 10th and 16th.
 Register to attend and invite others to learn how to recognize and report suspected human trafficking cases.

 Play a role to help end trafficking.

 Follow @DHSBlueCampaign on Facebook, Twitter, and Instagram and visit DHS.gov/BlueCampaign for more information about #WearBlueDay, upcoming events, and other anti-human trafficking efforts in January and throughout the year.

 Need some inspiration?
 Here are a few ways you can participate in #WearBlueDay on January 11th:

 - Take a group photo.
-You don’t have to be in person to take a group photo!
-Use one of your regular virtual meetings to encourage participation in #WearBlueDay and take a screen shot to post on social media.
-If you do gather in person for a #WearBlueDay photo, practice social distancing, wear a mask, and follow local guidelines to keep each other safe.
+Use one of your regular in-person or virtual meetings to encourage participation in #WearBlueDay and take a photo or virtual screen shot to post on social media.

 - Light up a landmark.
-Los Angeles City Hall was lit blue and Mayor Eric Garcetti tweeted a photo of it with #WearBlueDay.
 Work with your local government to light a capitol building, landmark, or bridge blue to raise awareness of human trafficking.
-Use social media to post photos of the landmark with #WearBlueDay and why it’s lit in blue.
+Use social media to post photos of the landmark with the hashtag #WearBlueDay and highlight why the landmark is lit blue.

 - Host a virtual event.
-Organize an online event, such as a panel discussion or documentary viewing, to foster discussion about human trafficking and how to recognize and report it.
+Organize an event, such as a panel discussion or documentary viewing, to foster discussion about human trafficking and how to recognize and report it.
 Encourage attendees and participants to wear blue and share photos on social media.
-Don’t forget to use #WearBlueDay.
+Don’t forget to use the hashtag #WearBlueDay!